MushroomRL/mushroom-rl/README.rst

 .. code:: shell

-	pip3 install -e '.[all]'
+	pip3 install mushroom_rl '.[all]'

-This will install every dependency of mushroom, except MuJoCo dependencies.
+This will install every dependency of MushroomRL, except MuJoCo dependencies.
-To use the ``mujoco-py`` mushroom interface you can run the command:
+To use the ``mujoco-py`` MushroomRL interface you can run the command:

 .. code:: shell

-	pip3 install -e '.[mujoco]'
+	pip3 install mushroom_rl '.[mujoco]'

 You might need to install external dependencies first.
 For more information about mujoco-py installation follow the instructions on the `project page <https://github.com/openai/mujoco-py>`_

-To use dm_control mushroom interface, install ``dm_control`` following the instruction that can be found `here <https://github.com/deepmind/dm_control>`_
+To use dm_control MushroomRL interface, install ``dm_control`` following the instruction that can be found `here <https://github.com/deepmind/dm_control>`_

 How to set and run and experiment
 =================================
-To run experiments, Mushroom requires a script file that provides the necessary information for the experiment.
+To run experiments, MushroomRL requires a script file that provides the necessary information for the experiment.
 Follow the scripts in the "examples" folder to have an idea of how an experiment can be run.